 - Part-time education or training, combined with employment,self-employment or volunteering for 20 hours or more a week

-Your can find more information on 'Raising the Participation Age' HERE
+Find out more information on 'Raising the Participation Age'

 Your Future, Your Choice